github/docs/content/get-started/quickstart/hello-world.md

    ![diff example](/assets/images/help/repository/diffs.png)

 5. Click **Create pull request**.
 6. Give your pull request a title and write a brief description of your changes.
 You can include emojis and drag and drop images and gifs.
-To the right of your title and description, you can assign reviewers or other project members to check out our request by clicking the gear symbol by each option.
-You can also choose to add labels to provide a bit more organization.
-Since this is a simple walk-through just for you, there's no need to include any of those options now, but they are there for you in the future!
+7. Optionally, to the right of your title and description, click the {% octicon "gear" aria-label="The Gear icon" %} next to **Reviewers**. **Assignees**, **Labels**, **Projects**, or **Milestone** to add any of these options to your pull request.
+You do not need to add any yet, but these options offer different ways to collaborate using pull requests.
+For more information, see "[About pull requests](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/about-pull-requests)."
 7. Click **Create pull request**.

 Your collaborators can now review your edits and make suggestions.

 ## Merging your pull request

 In this final step, you will merge your `readme-edits` branch into the `main` branch.
-After you created the pull request in the above step, you will be brought to a page that shows you any conflicts your code may have with the branch you are merging to - the `main` branch.
-You can walk through those changes and conflicts and address them with your team members in the comments.
-For our purposes in this walk-through, there are no conflicts, so you can go ahead and merge your branch into the main branch.
-You’ll have one more chance to change or edit your commit message.
+After you merge your pull request, the changes on your `readme-edits` branch will be incorporated into `main`.

+Sometimes, a pull request may introduce changes to code that conflict with the existing code on `main`.
+If there are any conflicts, {% data variables.product.product_name %} will alert you about the conflicting code and prevent merging until the conflicts are resolved.
+You can make a commit that resolves the conflicts or use comments in the pull request to discuss the conflicts with your team members.

+In this walk-through, you should not have any conflicts, so you are ready to merge your branch into the main branch.

 1. Click **Merge pull request** to merge the changes into `main`.
 2. Click **Confirm merge**.
-You'll receive a message that the request was successfully merged and the request was closed.
+You will receive a message that the request was successfully merged and the request was closed.
-3. You won't have any need for the `readme-edits` branch anymore.
-So, go ahead and delete the branch, since its changes have been incorporated, by clicking **Delete branch**.
-You can always create a new branch and repeat the process when needed.
+3. Click **Delete branch**.
+Now that your pull request is merged and your changes are on `main`, you can safely delete the `readme-edits` branch.
+If you want to make more changes to your project, you can always create a new branch and repeat this process.

 ## Next steps